skyvers/Aged-care/tutorial/chapter2.md

 - Integer: It is used to store the numeric values.

+* Geomatry: It is used to map a three-dimensional object, such as a building.

+* Date/Time: The Date/Time type is used for values that contain both date and time parts.

 - Association: This data type is used where there is a relationship between two entity object based on common attributes.
 An entity object only needs an association to access the data of another entity object.

 **[⬆ back to top](#contents)**